CodeYourFuture/react-module/Lesson2.md

 ---
 Sometimes a component needs to react to data that doesn't come from a parent component.
 This is where the component's State comes in.

-Props are a Compenent's configuration, they are received from above and they don't change.
+Props are a Compenent's configuration, they are received from above and they don't usually change by the component itself.
 State starts with a default value (set in the constructor typically) then it gets changed (mutated) by events of the application (user interactions, form input, API calls etc..)